 - What are the must-try dishes in Positano?

 - Is Positano a good place for families?

 - What is the nightlife like in Positano?

 1. Take in the View

-Positano is perhaps most famous for its views.
+One of the top things to do in Positano Italy is marvel at the views.
 The view from Positano over the Amalfi Coast is spectacular and the view of Positano from the water is also wonderful.
 You must experience both of these views multiple times and then try to choose a favorite.